raspberrypilearning/using-scratch2/en/step_1.md

 ### Looking inside a project

-If you visit the project page of an existing Scratch project on `http://scratch.mit.edu` and immediately try to click on the "See inside" button, **nothing will happen**.
+If you visit the project page of an existing Scratch project and immediately try to click on the "See inside" button, **nothing will happen**.

 For example, this is the [Rock Band project page](https://scratch.mit.edu/projects/26741186/).